-The next natural implementation phase following template design is to understand how you will go about administering Concourse as a whole.
-For example what level of access should a Dean have?
+Administering Concourse as a whole is a huge step of any implementation process.
+For example, what level of access should a Dean have?
 Who will be able to configure integrations?
 Load courses in bulk?

 The highest level of Concourse administration is at the system level.
 Individuals here will be responsible for the setup of domains (below), integration with other systems, permanent removal of courses, and assignment of lower-level administrators, just to name a few.
 As you can imagine these are folks who should be the most expert and trusted regarding all the Concourse functions and be limited to a very small group of people.
 In most cases we find that a few individuals from IT together with Academic Affairs (and possibly eLearning if they are separate) take on these responsibilities.